 Do you want to integrate Google Calendar accounts directly into your app?

 Before you can access a Google Calendar account, you will need to authenticate the account with the appropriate permissions.
 All Google APIs use OAuth 2.0 for account authentication and authorization, which establishes a login process where your app negotiates with the Google Identity Platform to receive an access token for user accounts.
-This token provides limited access to user resources based on thescopes the user consented to as part of the authentication process.
+This token provides limited access to user resources based on the he user consented to as part of the authentication process.
 Take a look at our guide on Google OAuth to learn about the various methods used to authenticate to Google APIs.

 Alternatively, Nylas Hosted Auth auto-detects Google accounts, even for domains other than gmail.com, and prompts users to sign in and accept the permissions your app needs.
 Your user’s credentials are stored safely on our SOC 2 Certified infrastructure, and Nylas provides an access token your app can use for Google Calendar data and functionality.